 AI: Effective tools for science journalists or a source of fear for the future?

-Be the first to hear the results of an international survey of science journalists that explored views on current AI tools, the ‘fears’ that science journalists have in relation to AI, the tools currently being used, barriers to using AI tools and perceived risks plus support and training needs.
-The survey will be put in context by the experiences of journalists currently using AI.
+Be the first to hear the results of an international survey of science journalists that explored views on current AI tools, the fears that science journalists have in relation to AI, the tools currently being used, barriers to using AI, the perceived risks plus the support and training needs.
+The survey will be put in context by the experiences of a journalist currently using AI.

 Speakers: